 We spun round, and I saw Albus, running up to catch up with us, his school robes flying behind him, his hair looking messier than usual.

 “Darling, she’s all yours.”
 And with that, Oscar left me, and it was just Albus and me walking through the Fourth Floor Eastern Wing, on my way to the Quidditch changing rooms.

 “We haven’t spoken since the Fair two weeks ago,” he stated.
-He wasn’t angry, I observed, but interested.
-That’s a quality I automatically noticed in me.
-I was always curious and always asking questions- I was intrigued to see that Albus shared the same quality.
+He wasn’t angry, I observed, but interested, and this nuance in tone was something I greatly appreciated, a quality indicative of Ravenclaw house, a quality I liked to pride myself on.
+I was always curious and always asking questions- it was intriguing, and mildly satisfying, to see that Albus shared the same quality.